dev-ay/LiveProject/README.md

             });

 ```
 Notice that when exiting the edit modal, a new selection is always unselected.
-The reason is that if the user saved a new selection, a new event would be drawn that exactly mirrors the original selection.
-Therefore the new selection can always be unselected.
+The reason is that if the user saved a new selection, a new event would be drawn that exactly mirrors the new selection, on top of one another.
+Therefore the new selection can always be unselected on modal exit.

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3428-Add features in TimeOffEvents/Create and fix runtime errors